icyphox/site/pages/blog/go-shell-prompt.md

 We then split the path at `/`[^2], and truncate each item in the resulting list -- except for the last -- down to the first character.
-Join it all together and return the resulting string.
+Join it all together and return the resulting string -- we have `~/d/b/foo.epub`.

 [^2]: I don't care about Windows.